quackduck/uniclip/README.md

 Just enter what it says (`uniclip 192.168.86.24:51607`) on your other device with Uniclip installed and hit enter.
 That's it!
 Now you can copy from one device and paste on the other.

-You can even have multiple devices joined to the same clipboard (Just run that same command on the new device).
+You can even have multiple devices joined to the same clipboard (just run that same command on the new device).

 ```
 Uniclip - Universal Clipboard